 According to the U.S. Department of Health and Human Services (DHHS)’s Administration on Aging (AOA), around 70 percent of people over the age of 65 will require long-term care services at some point in their life.
 This means they will need assistance with at least two activities of daily living (ADLs) such as eating, dressing, or bathing.
 Some may need an even higher level of care such as skilled nursing care.

 How long will I need help with ADLs or require nursing care?
 The problem, of course, is that no one can see the future to know if they will be the “average” person, or an exception on either the high or low end.
 And if you do end up needing care, what will it cost?
+At Buena Vida Estates our residents know that their future is secure, and that they’ll receive consistent and graduating levels of care as they need it.

 Let’s take a look at these two key issues: potential length of long-term care and the cost of long-term care.